 The whole picture changes if you divorce.
 If you’re the one who stayed home to look after the kids, you may have missed out on years of contributions to your own superannuation fund.

 For many years now, the family law has provided that superannuation of the divorcing couple is to be treated like any other property – as an asset which can be divided up between them, no matter who is the legal “owner” of the superannuation.

 Divorce & Superannuation In Western Australia

 Until quite recently superannuation could not be split between de facto couples when they separated.
 However, laws have been introduced which put de facto couples on the same ground as married partners and this applies whether the relationship is heterosexual or same sex.

 The laws around divorce and superannuation are complex and vary from case to case.
 Who gets what comes down to several different factors and circumstances.

 Family law advice may help in working out how to treat superannuation if you get divorced or separate.
 Drafting the orders required to achieve a superannuation split are also quite complex.

-Before you spend thousands on a family law lawyer, speak to our family mediator at Move On Mediation.
-Our family mediation services in Perth are confidential, affordable and much less stressful than dragging your divorce out through the courts.
+Before you spend thousands on a family law lawyer, speak to Ian, an experienced and accredited family mediator at Move On Mediation.
+My family mediation services in Perth are confidential, affordable and much less stressful than dragging your divorce out through the courts.